yaoandy107/google_play_crawler/README.md

 scrapy crawl google -s JOBDIR=crawls/google_play
 ```

-> If you want to switch the language of Google Play, you could go to change the `Accept-Language` in `setting.py`.
+> If you want to switch the language of Google Play, you could go to modify the function `process_links` in `spiders/google.py`.